mtorials/hugo-mt32/content/posts/configuring-x-server-multi-gpu-setup.md

     sudo mv /etc/X11/xorg.conf /etc/X11/xorg.conf.old
     sudo nano /etc/X11/xorg.conf.d/myconfig.conf

-I copied the "Device" section and then edit it to make it look like this:
+I copied the "Device" section and then edited it to make it look like this:

     Section "Device"
         Identifier     "Device1"